-A. The primary focuses of the timekeeper are:

-i.
-Keeping track of game time.

-ii.
-Keeping track of penalty time and releasing players from the penalty box after their penalty time is served.
+- A. The primary focuses of the timekeeper are: - i.
+Keeping track of game time. - ii.
+Keeping track of penalty time and releasing players from the penalty box after their penalty time is served. - iii.

-iii.
 Clearly announce the 17 minute mark of gametime (See: 3.3.4.
-Timeouts). iv.
-Acknowledging the seekers and snitch runner when they report to the scorekeeper's table and releasing them onto the pitch at the appropriate time.

-v.
-Watching for seeker false starts.

-vi.
-Applying the overtime timing rules and announcing the time remaining in overtime (See: 3.5.3.
-Overtime).

-B. The game clock does not need to be displayed in a way that is visible to the players on the pitch.
-However, if the game clock is displayed it must:

-i.
-Be directly and solely controlled by the timekeeper.

-a.
-If there are multiple displays on the field, the displays must be controlled by a single set of controls such that the displays cannot fail to match.

-ii.
-Be clearly and fairly visible to both teams.

-iii.
-Be the official clock.

-a.
-No displayed game clock may ever be unofficial.
+Timeouts). - iv.
+Acknowledging the seekers and snitch runner when they report to the scorekeeper's table and releasing them onto the pitch at the appropriate time. - v.
+Watching for seeker false starts. - B. The game clock does not need to be displayed in a way that is visible to the players on the pitch.
+However, if the game clock is displayed it must: - i.
+Be directly and solely controlled by the timekeeper. - a.
+If there are multiple displays on the field, the displays must be controlled by a single set of controls such that the displays cannot fail to match. - ii.
+Be clearly and fairly visible to both teams. - iii.
+Be the official clock. - a.
+No displayed game clock may ever be unofficial. - b.

-b.
 If a displayed game clock malfunctions or otherwise ceases to be the official clock, it must be turned off until it is corrected and becomes the official clock again.